Mitsubishi Minicab: Third generation

 In April 1976, the third-generation Minicab was introduced.
 In keeping with the changes in vehicle tax regulations, the Minicab 5 (L012) featured an increase in length, and adopted the enlarged 471-cc Vulcan S engine from the car line, still with the same maximum power as the 360.
 It also incorporated new features such as a windscreen defroster, a central console box, and a central ventilation system.
 This engine did not take full advantage of the new regulations, which allowed up to 550 cc, and was only used in a short-lived group of interim models.

 It was modified again in April 1977, when it was widened and received a full 546-cc engine and the new name "Minicab Wide 55" (L013).
 Power was increased marginally to 29 PS.
 It continued until 1979, when the grille was altered and power was increased by two horsepower.
-For some export markets, such as Chile and Argentina, this version was known as Mitsubishi L100, correlating with the L200 truck and L300 vans.
 This model was thoroughly updated in 1981, when the engine was changed to the timing belt-equipped G23B, producing the same 31 PS as the version it replaced.
 At the same time, the name was changed back to simply "Minicab", dropping "Wide 55" from the name as the market was now considered to be aware of the increase in body size and engine capacity.
 At the same time, the chassis code was switched to L015.
 Beginning in November 1981. the export-market L100 received the 2G24, a 644 -cc version of the new engine.
 These cars received small "650" badging at the front.
 In 1982, the flat-floor van model adopted a double-walled construction to offer a flat, open cargo area.
 The four-wheel drive (4WD) model was also introduced in 1982, when the range received a minor facelift.
 Overall, 768,393 third-generation Minicabs (L012, L013, L015) were built.

+For some export markets, such as Chile and Argentina, this version was known as Mitsubishi L100, correlating with the L200 truck and L300 vans.

 In China the third generation was built and sold as both the Shenwei SYW 1010 and as the Liuzhou Wuling LZ 110.
 The LZ 110 was available as a van or as a truck, and had Mitsubishi's larger 800 cc engine as fitted to certain other Mitsubishi export versions.